 The agreeable time to visit the Nomads in summer is from May to October and in winter,from October to May.

 By the nomad tours, you will have the opportunity to experience rare traditional and rural lifestyle.

 Every single component of nomad tribes’ daily life comes from the nature from the raw materials to cook the meals.

-Through different parts of this expanded territory, wide range of nomad tribes can be found such as: Qashqai, Bakhtiari, Lur, Turkmen and Shahsevan.
-Although all of the mentioned tribes are considered as the nomadic tribes of the glorious Iran, but wide range of differences can be found regards to their customs, ceremonies, language, beliefs and etc.
+Through different parts of this vast territory, wide range of nomad tribes can be found such as: Qashqai, Bakhtiari, Lur, Turkmen and Shahsevan.
+Although all of the tribes are considered as the nomadic tribes of the glorious Iran, but wide range of differences can be found regards to their customs, ceremonies, language, beliefs and etc.

 The Bakhtiari tribe is one of the largest of all the nomadic tribes in southwest of Iran and a subgroup of the Lurs.
 They speak the Bakhtiari dialect belonging to the Lurish language.
 Bakhtiaris are a hardworking tribe, facing numerous obstacles every day and overcoming of countless difficulties in the Zagros ranges.